Brett Mitchell: Saginaw Bay Symphony Orchestra

+Mitchell began working with the Moores Opera Center at the Moores School of Music of the University of Houston in April 2010 as a guest conductor, and eventually accepted a post as Music Director of the program during the 2012-13 season.
+Over the course of his three seasons, he led eight productions spanning core repertory works of Mozart and Verdi to contemporary works by Robert Aldridge (composer), Daniel Catán, and Daron Hagen.

+2013–2021: Career expansion

+The Cleveland Orchestra

 In January 2013, Mitchell was invited by Franz Welser-Möst to become Assistant Conductor of the Cleveland Orchestra, a position he assumed at the beginning of the 2013-14 season.
-At the conclusion of his initial two-year term, he was promoted to Associate Conductor — a title held by only four previous conductors in the Orchestra's 98-year history and not since Jahja Ling in the 1984-85 season—and his contract was extended for an additional two years through the 2016-17 season.
+At the conclusion of his initial two-year term, he was promoted to Associate Conductor—a title held by only four previous conductors in the Orchestra's 98-year history and not since Jahja Ling in the 1984-85 season—and his contract was extended for an additional two years through the 2016-17 season.
+Mitchell has returned frequently to the orchestra as a guest conductor since his tenure, leading his 150th performance with the ensemble in December 2023.

 Through his tenure with the Cleveland Orchestra, he concurrently served as Music Director of the Cleveland Orchestra Youth Orchestra, increasing the group's commitment to contemporary repertoire and leading them on a four-city tour of China in June 2015.
 Mitchell concluded his tenure with both organizations in September 2017.

+While in Cleveland, Mitchell also worked frequently with the young musicians at the Cleveland Institute of Music, leading three orchestral performances during their 2016-17 and 2017-18 concert seasons on the CIM campus and at Severance Hall.

+In September 2016, during his final season in Cleveland, Mitchell signed with manager Linda Marder of CM Artists New York to provide worldwide representation.

+Colorado Symphony

 After making a highly successful debut with the Colorado Symphony in July 2016, Mitchell was named the orchestra's next music director in September 2016.
 Mitchell held the title of Music Director Designate during the 2016-17 season, and began his four-season tenure as Music Director with the 2017-18 season.
-During his first two seasons as Music Director, Mitchell collaborated with such celebrated soloists as Yo-Yo Ma, Renée Fleming, Itzhak Perlman, Bela Fleck, and Leslie Odom Jr.
+During his first several seasons as Music Director, Mitchell collaborated with such celebrated soloists as Yo-Yo Ma, Renée Fleming, Itzhak Perlman, Bela Fleck, and Leslie Odom Jr. After the 2019-20 and 2020-21 seasons were curtailed by the COVID-19 pandemic, Mitchell stepped down from the orchestra after five seasons at the helm in June 2021.

+While in Denver, Mitchell also regularly worked with the students at the Lamont School of Music at the University of Denver, leading three performances with the Lamont Symphony Orchestra during the 2019-20 and 2022-23 concert seasons.